About Rebekah Phillips

 “It all began with children’s books.
 I remember poring through them, copying the illustrations and acting out the stories in various voices on my tape recorder.
 I always had a wild imagination and I loved the gift of being able to escape inside a book and envision the world as I thought it could be instead of what it actually was.
 This love of storytelling developed into visual tales through my artwork and then eventually through song as a singer/songwriter.
 I think it was a natural progression that it all came back around to books.
-I remember how sensitive and impressionable I was as a child and I wanted to teach the lessons I had learned as an adult to a new generation.
+I remember how sensitive and impressionable I was as a child and I wanted to teach the lessons I have learned as an adult to a new generation.
 I hope my books have messages that are remembered, illustrations that inspire, and characters that are loved for years to come!”

 “To be able to create is the essence of being human!”